 - working with service providers and equine owners to improve the welfare of equines used to pull carts and carriages in urban areas

 - working with farming communities in semi-arid and arid areas to improve their animal welfare management and disaster preparedness skills

-We carry out a range of advocacy work, aiming to create links with and influence local and national government departments as well as veterinary clinics, medical organisations universities and non-governmental organisations.
+We carry out a range of advocacy work, aiming to create links with and influence local, regional, national and continental government departments as well as veterinary clinics, medical organisations universities and non-governmental organisations.